CREST Science Awards

 At TLC Private School, Crest Awards are undertaken as part of the curriculum but also as part of our enrichment activities after school.
 We are proud of our students who use the Crest Award activities to further their scientific enquiry skills, practise their investigative skills and learn about what it means to be a scientist.
 Many of our students taking the Crest Awards have used their experience to help them decide on careers in science.

-The Awards are internationally recognised and with the scope of the course and the amount of time taken in completing the activities, becoming part of the Crest Award group here at TLC Private School leads to a meaningful qualification which endorses the student’s scientific skills.
+The Awards are internationally recognised and with the scope of the course and the amount of time taken to complete the activities, becoming part of the Crest Award group here at TLC Private School leads to a meaningful qualification which endorses the student’s scientific skills and prepares them for a future in scientific research.